KatherineMichel/digital-commonplace/README.md

 Hotwire
 https://m.signalvnoise.com/html-over-the-wire/ | HTML over the wire - Signal v.
 Noise https://twitter.com/dhh/status/1341420143239450624 | DHH on Twitter: "Hotwire aka NEW MAGIC is finally here: An alternative approach to building modern web applications without using much JavaScript by sending HTML instead of JSON over the wire.
-This includes our brand-new Turbo framework and pairs with Stimulus 2.0 😍🎉🥂 https://t.co/Pa4EG8Av5E" / Twitter
+This includes our brand-new Turbo framework and pairs with Stimulus 2.0 😍🎉🥂 https://t.co/Pa4EG8Av5E" / Twitter https://twitter.com/dhh/status/1343581447773429762 | DHH on Twitter: "Talking to Adam also gave me an idea of making the hidden frame reveal easier.
+And the inspiration that we should put out a Hotwire style guide, deconstructing common UI patterns, and how we'd recommend doing them with drive/frames/streams/stimulus." / Twitter

 Stimulus
 https://github.com/hotwired/stimulus